Battery-Intelligence-Lab/dtw-cpp/joss/paper.md

 ![Example clustering matrix, where an entry of 1 indicates that time series $j$ belongs to the cluster with centroid $i$. \label{fig:A_matrix}](../media/cluster_matrix_formation4.svg){ width=70% }

 As each centroid has to be in its own cluster, non-zero diagonal entries in $A$ represent centroids.
-Our objective is then to find the matrix $A$, and this may be formulated as an optimisation problem
+Our objective is to find $A$, and this may be formulated as an optimisation problem

 \begin{equation}
     A^\star = \min_{A} \sum_i \sum_j D_{ij} \times A_{ij},
 \end{equation}

 subject to the following constrants:

 1. Only $k$ series can be centroids,